-www.depts.drew.edu/chaplain
+depts.drew.edu/chaplain

-Rev. Tanya Bennett, Director of the Religious Life Council, Mead Hall 021 and Seminary Hall 204, x3718
+Rev. Tanya Linn Bennett, Director of the Chapel and Religious Life, Seminary Hall 204, x3718

-Akiva Roth, Associate Chaplain Mead Hall 021, x3711
+Akiva D. Roth, Director of Hillel, x3711

-Rev. Bennett, Akiva Roth, and other campus ministers are available to all students, faculty, and staff regardless of their religious affiliation.
+Rev. Bennett and other campus ministers are available to all students, faculty, and staff regardless of their religious affiliation.
 The Religious and Spiritual Life staff seek to provide assistance in the following ways:

-- Advising persons who need to share problems or confidential matters - Helping people to integrate their spiritual, academic, and professional concerns - Enabling leadership of worship and study groups - Encouraging dialogue between different religious expressions in a positive multicultural setting

-• Applying the resources of our interfaith community to current intellectual and ethical issues
+- Advising persons who need to share problems or confidential matters - Helping people to integrate their spiritual, academic, and professional concerns - Enabling leadership of worship and study groups - Encouraging dialogue between different religious expressions in a positive multicultural setting - Applying the resources of our interfaith community to current intellectual and ethical issues